kyaurix/kyaurix/README.md

 - **My LinkedIn:** [linkedin](https://www.linkedin.com/feed/?trk=404_page) 🔗
 - **Email:** inabeelul@gmail.com 📧

-Feel free to reach out to me via LinkedIn or email if you have any questions, suggestions, or collaboration opportunities!
+Feel free to reach out to me via LinkedIn or email if you have any questions, suggestions, collaboration opportunities or just to chat!